mhdhassan99/gallery-app/README.md

 ### relationships
-user has_many favorite
-favorite belongs_to user
-user has_many pictures through favorite

 favorite belongs_to pictures
 picture has_many favorite

-picture
+pictures has_many comments
+comments belongs to pictures

 ### controller actions
 - new comment